 In addition, Bolaven has made good use of the advantages of beautiful landscapes that are bestowed by nature for tourism development.
 Thus, apart from admiring the stunning natural views, you can also enjoy trekking or going on day trips.
 Don’t forget to pay a visit to Tad Fane twin waterfalls.
 They create an impressive look of the water falling over 100 meters down the steep cliffs into a gorge.
 The beautiful rainforest is a part of a huge national park where wild animals call its home.

-There would be a great mistake not to pay a visit to see exquisite sculptures in Buddha Park.
+It would be a great mistake not to pay a visit to see the exquisite sculptures in Buddha Park.
 Also known as Xieng Khuan, the park is situated on the bank of the Mekong River.

-Located in the center of the notorious golden triangle, Bokeo borders Thailand, Myanmar, and is 100km from China.
+Located in the center of the notorious Golden Triangle, Bokeo borders Thailand, and Myanmar, and is 100km from China.
 Although Bokeo is the smallest province of Laos, it is an interesting combination of minority groups with unique customs and habits.
 The name Bokeo is translated as “gem mine” and this city is also called “the land of sapphires”.
 Gold and precious stones digging are one of the main jobs here.

-Apart from this exciting activity, Bokeo is considered the gateway to the rest of Laos, the famous stop of the majority of tourists before boarding a boat and going southeast to Luang Prabang.
+Apart from this exciting activity, Bokeo is considered the gateway to the rest of Laos, the famous stop for the majority of tourists before boarding a boat and going southeast to Luang Prabang.

-Plain of Jars, stretched on a huge area in the north-east of Laos, is the home of a great number of peculiar jars.
+Plain of Jars, stretched over a huge area in the northeast of Laos, is the home of a great number of peculiar jars.
 It’s advisable to have a guide accompany you on your trip to explore different sites of the relic because of its huge area.
 Don’t forget to have a look at the most ancient jar originated from 500 BC.

 The Lan Xang Kingdom at first chose Luang Prabang to be its Royal Capital until the decision to move to Vientiane – the capital of Laos – of King Phothisarat was made.
 No matter what, this place has surpassed Vientiane to be the top destination with the mixture of ruined French architecture, sparkling temples, and gorgeous nature.